Wolkabout/WolkConnect-Arduino/README.md

 **Initialize WolkConnect-Arduino Connector**

 Create a device on WolkAbout IoT platform by importing the provided `manifest.json` file located in the `examples/simple` folder.
-This manifest fits `SimpleExample.ino` and demonstrates the sending of a temperature sensor readings.
+This manifest fits `SimpleExample.ino` and demonstrates the sending of a temperature sensor reading.

 ```c
 static const char *device_key = "device_key";